 Currently, there are no mundus that affects crafting.

 Recommendation: The Steed Mundus (Cyrodil, The Rift, Reaper's March, Bangkorai) will increase your movement speed for gathering.

 Inspiration can be earned a few ways: Crafting items, Deconstructing items, Researching Traits / Translations, and Fulfilling Crafting Writs.

-I refer to the mass crafting of items as the brute force method.
-It is one way to use up surplussed materials but the inspiration gained is very small.
+This method is best used for alchemy and provisioning, but a very slow method for the others.
+The mass crafting of items is the brute force method of leveling blacksmithing, clothing, enchanting, and wood working.
+It is one way to use up surplussed materials but the inspiration gained is very small; therefore not recommended.

 Tip: SpAEkus has an excellent analysis of various possible deconstructions possible in the game which he has posted on the forums.

 Deconstruction is the fastest way to level blacksmithing, clothing, enchanting, and woodworking.
 Deconstructing top tier items that have the intricate trait will rapidly level your related crafting profession.